 “The court was critical of many of M.A.
 Mobile’s arguments and the absence of evidence to support M.A.
 Mobile’s claims.
 When M.A.
 Mobile made last minute efforts to address the Court’s skepticism about the case, the court rejected those efforts too,” said Chatterjee.
 “We are thrilled that the court found in favor of IITKGP.”

 Goodwin has one of the most comprehensive, technology-focused trade secret and employee mobility practices in the nation.
-The team is comprised of intellectual property, employment law, privacy and cybersecurity and business litigation specialists.
+The team is comprised of intellectual property, employment law, data, privacy and cybersecurity and business litigation specialists.
 Goodwin has advised and represented hundreds of cutting-edge companies, entrepreneurs, investors and startup founders facing these critical issues and disputes in innovation hubs around the world.
 As a result, the firm has extensive experience representing former employers, current employers and individual employees in trade secret and employee mobility matters.